Bryan Johnson

 Bryan Johnson (born August 22, 1977) is an American entrepreneur, venture capitalist, writer and author.
 He is the founder and former CEO of Kernel, a company creating devices that monitor and record brain activity, and OS Fund, a venture capital firm that invests in early-stage science and technology companies.

 Johnson was also the founder, chairman and CEO of Braintree, a company specializing in mobile and web payment systems for e-commerce companies.
 Braintree acquired Venmo in 2012 for $26.2 million; the combined entity was acquired by PayPal for $800 million in 2013.

-Johnson has received media attention for his anti-aging attempt that he refers to as "Project Blueprint".
+Johnson has received media attention for his anti-aging attempts, with a commercial company attached to the project called Blueprint.
+He refers to the philosophy as "don't die".
+In 2026 Johnson announced he was diagnosed with an incurable autoimmune disease.

 Early life and education

-Johnson was born in Provo, Utah, and raised in neighboring Springville, as a middle child with a brother and a sister.
+Johnson was born in Provo, Utah to Richard Johnson and Ellen Huff and raised in neighboring Springville, as a middle child with a brother and a sister.
 After his parents divorced, Johnson lived with his mother and his stepfather, who owned a trucking company.
-At 19, Johnson became a Latter-day Saint missionary, customary for young men in the Church of Jesus Christ of Latter-day Saints, and spent two years in Ecuador.

-Johnson graduated with a Bachelor of Arts in International Studies from Brigham Young University in 2003 and a Master of Business Administration from the University of Chicago Booth School of Business in 2007.
+Johnson graduated with a Bachelor of Arts in international studies from Brigham Young University in 2003 and a Master of Business Administration from the University of Chicago Booth School of Business in 2007.

 Career

 Early ventures

 Johnson launched three startups between 1999 and 2003.
-The first sold cell phones and helped pay his way through Brigham Young University.
+The first one sold cell phones and helped pay his way through Brigham Young University.
 Johnson hired other university students to sell service plans and cell phones; Johnson earned about a $300 commission on each sale.

 He also started two other businesses.
 Inquist, a VoIP company Johnson co-founded with three other partners, combined features of Vonage and Skype.
 It ended operations in 2001.
 After that, he joined his brother and another partner on a $70 million real estate project in 2001.
-The project did not achieve sales goals.
+The project did not meet its sales goals.